sord-dev/udemy-widgets/README.md

 ## Lessons Learned

 This project taught me a lot about state and how React works.
-Having to learn how to implement routing (done by manually creating an event and allowing your components to listen for it, allowing for a rerender along with changing the url of the browser simultaneously) along with learn how axios calls can be customised to have baseURLs and params.
+Having to learn how to implement routing (done by manually creating an event and allowing your components to listen for it, allowing for a rerender along with changing the url of the browser simultaneously), learning how axios calls can be customised to have baseURLs and params and a lot more has given me a better better understanding of how to impliment react solutions.

 ## Cloning this repo